-When you are in need of cash and have no other option to get the required amount, 401(k) and 403(b) plan loans can be the most favorable alternatives.
+When you are in need of cash and have no other options to get the required amount, 401(k) and 403(b) plan loans can be alternatives.

-While contributing to your 401(k) or 403(b) Retirement Plan, you can borrow up to 50% of their deposited account balance or $50,000, whichever is less.
-But if you have already taken a 401k loan within the past 1 year, then you will be offered an amount obtained by deducting the outstanding loan balance from what you could have otherwise received as loan.
+When contributing to your 401(k) or 403(b) Retirement Plan, you can borrow up to 50% of the deposited account balance or $50,000, whichever is less.
+But if you have already taken out a 401k loan within the past 1 year, then you will be offered the difference between the outstanding loan balance and what you have already received.

-In case you are severe financial distress and you require cash from your 401(k) plan or 403b account, it is better to borrow from the account rather than go for a hardship withdrawal.
-This is because any such withdrawal from the Plan accounts before the age of 59 and 1/2 years of age requires you to pay a 10% penalty.
+If you are experiencing severe financial distress and you require cash from your 401(k) plan or 403b account, it is better to borrow from the account rather than make a hardship withdrawal, because a withdrawal from a 401(k) plan account before 59 and 1/2 years of age requires you to pay a 10% penalty.

 Payments against 401(k) or 403(b) loans: